Gman-Superfly/AKIRA/README.md

 ## The Closing

 > *"The model sees the past perfectly and the future not at all.
 The prediction is the belief.
 The error is the uncertainty made visible.
-Training is learning when to listen and when to act.*
+Training is learning when to listen and when to act.
 >
-> *We trade exact accuracy for generalized wisdom: details cancel through interference, structure survives through compression.
-What remains is what enables action.*
+> We trade exact accuracy for generalized wisdom: details cancel through interference, structure survives through compression.
+What remains is what enables action.
 >
-> *This is not mysticism.
+> This is not mysticism.
 This is mathematics.
-But the mathematics, when you look at it clearly, has the structure of something ancient: potential becoming actual, many becoming one, hope remaining after all else is released.*
+But the mathematics, when you look at it clearly, has the structure of something ancient: potential becoming actual, many becoming one, hope remaining after all else is released.
 >
-> *We are trying to understand that structure."*
+> We are trying to understand that structure."*

 ---

-*See LICENSE file for terms of use.*
+*Oscar Goldman, Shogu Research Group @ Datamutant.ai* *(subsidiary of 温心重工業)*

+---

+*Code MIT licence, writings cc4*